PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

   This section can contain multiple entries, and each entry may be either a `textBlock` (with `header` and `text`) or a `links` block (with `header` and a list of `items`).
+- **startPage.noResultSearchHelp** – Optional section displayed below
+  the “no results” message when no tables match the search or filters.
+  When `enabled` is `true`, each string in the `helpText` array is shown as a separate list item under a help heading.

 - **footer**
   One or more footer columns with `header` and list of `links`.